-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 - Surface rights provide for the use, enjoyment and administration for a term or in perpetuity, allowing for construction or plantations.

-- Usufruct rights provide for the right to build and maintain an edification on land partially or wholly owned by third parties and can be temporary or set in perpetuity.
+- Usufruct rights provide for the right to build and maintain a building on land that is partially or wholly owned by third parties, and can be temporary or set in perpetuity.

 - Real rights of use in rem allow third parties to harvest fruit for a predetermined period.

-- Permanent housing rights in rem grant an individual the use of a third party's property during the duration of the former's lifetime.
+- Permanent housing rights in rem grant an individual the use of a third party's property for the duration of the former's lifetime.
 Real timeshare rights in rem are allowed for tourism units.

 2.2 What ownership structures are commonly used in your jurisdiction?

-Residential properties are traditionally owned by individuals, either as their primary dwelling or as a second home.
+Residential properties in Portugal are typically under individual ownership, serving as either a primary residence or a second home.

-Larger commercial properties are often owned by companies and used as investment assets or as business facilities.
-When a company is involved in real estate commercial development, it is common to incorporate a special purpose vehicle for each project.
+On the other hand, larger commercial properties are frequently owned by companies, serving as investment assets or business facilities.
+In the realm of commercial real estate development, it is customary for companies to establish special purpose vehicles for each project.

-Collective investment schemes such as funds are also increasing in number and volume.
+Additionally, collective investment schemes such as real estate funds are seeing an increase in both their number and the volume of assets managed.

-Fiduciary structures such as trusts are not recognised by Portuguese law.
-However, fiduciary ownership is accepted in the Madeira Free Trade Zone.
+Fiduciary structures such as trusts are not recognised under Portuguese law.
+However, the concept of fiduciary ownership is accepted within the Madeira Free Trade Zone.

 2.3 Are there any restrictions on real estate ownership in your jurisdiction?